 He earned a residency in neurology at Harborview Medical Center, where he “fell into cahoots with” Dr. Leonard Cobb, the chief of cardiology at University of Washington School of Medicine.

-Dr. Cobb’s Collaboration With the Fire Chieffire chief and Dr. C
+Dr. Cobb’s Collaboration With the Fire Chief

 After reading about first responders in Belfast, Ireland, who were saving lives by bringing emergency medical care to people who’d experienced cardiac arrest, Dr. Cobb (who passed away last February) came up with the idea of training local firefighters in pre-hospital emergency medical care.
 Firefighters were always on duty and could respond quickly if someone in their service area was having a heart attack.
 With the right training, the firefighters could keep patients alive until they reached the hospital, where physicians and other medical staff could take over.